Oddant1/QR-MeNow/documentation/D1_inception.md

 - Young people
 - People who do a lot of networking
 # 3. Interviews Summary
+__Interviewer__: Gavin <br>
+__Interviewee__: Aiden  <br>
+__When__: 2/10/2021 <br>
+__Consumer Segments__:
+- Younger people
+- Tech-savvy people
+- Busy people

+__Key Insights__:
+- Ability to share specific information
+- Having a feature to cancel all your QR codes

+__Representative quotes__:
+- “I hate when I have to type in all of my own personal information on someone else phone”
+- “It sucks when you give out the wrong information”

+__Assessment: Must have / Nice to have / Don't care__
+- Support of sharing all relevant personal information is a must
+- An easy way to configure accounts is a must

+__Interviewer__: Gavin <br>
+__Interviewee__: Shane  <br>
+__When__: 2/10/2021 <br>
+__Consumer Segments__:
+- People who don’t like to type in the information
+- People who forget their phone number

+__Key Insights__:
+- People may not trust all of their information in a single QR code
+- A good tool for sharing information if security is kept in mind

+__Representative quotes__:
+- “I like this idea but how will peoples information be safe”
+- “This would be nice for sharing my information especially in a big group”

+__Assessment: Must have / Nice to have / Don't care__
+- Termination of any QR codes is a must
+- An easy way to configure accounts is a must

 __Summary__: Thought it was a decent idea and thought it had a lot of potential.
 Worried about security and privacy issues.

 __Interviewer__: Jakob Pirkl <br>
 __Interviewee__: Jacob Pruim <br>